Who put a gun-toting alien on my beer can?

 The US also had its fair share of ‘rebellion’ graphic styles, but what both camps shared was the desire to craft the labels and tap handles themselves, as another way to distinguish themselves from the look and feel of ‘big beer’.
-This proudly selfsufficient, locally sourced and hand-made approach made early craft beers easily identifiable.
+This proudly selfsufficient, locally sourced and hand-made approach made early craft beer branding easily identifiable.
 Their vibrant naivety or painstaking artistry contrasted starkly with the slick salesmanship of the mainstream.

 This approach is not about the lack of a marketing budget, but a genuine alignment between the values of craft beer pioneers and many artists and designers.
 As Greg Koch of Stone Brewing Co. put it in his foreword to 2014’s ‘Cool Beer Labels’: “I’d become fascinated by the art, integrity and inventiveness of small brewers.
 When it came time to create the labels for Stone, the main challenge was finding the right artist to help me create my vision”.